 Actually Pretty Funny: Sheldon almost never laughs out loud, usually managing an idiosyncratic snicker at something that might amuse him or maybe a guffaw at one of his own jokes.
 But one of the more silly jokes on the show involved an extended scene with Penny mocking Leonard with a "stupid" voice (for thinking her history paper was going to fail when she actually got a B-) and then we cut to Sheldon, laughing hysterically because "That's exactly what you sound like!"

-Raj's speaker shirt in "The Excelsior Acquisition", when Sheldon finds out about a ticket for running a red light.
+Raj's speaker shirt in "The Excelsior Acquisition" has been annoying others throughout the episode, but when Sheldon finds out about a ticket for running a red light:

 Sheldon: I'm not going to pay a fine, that would imply I'm guilty.

-James Earl Jones shows up milking his role as Darth Vadar not missing an opportunity to hang out with a fan which includes door bell ditching Carrie Fisher's House.
-Fisher is somewhat a stretch showing up at the door with a baseball bat, but not much.
+James Earl Jones shows up milking his role as Darth Vader, not missing an opportunity to hang out with a fan which includes riding a ferris wheel, going to a strip club, going to a sauna and door bell ditching Carrie Fisher's house.
+Fisher herself is mentioned to be crazy, and shows up with a baseball bat.

 Advertising Campaigns: To promote the Season 4 move from Monday to Thursday nights, the gang is seen sitting around eating food when Sheldon announces that he invented a transporter to help them move from Monday to Thursday.
 Everyone 'beams out' of their chairs then 'beam back in' in the exact same positions.
 Leonard notes that it doesn't feel very different, while Howard complains that his food is now cold.